-The Seventh Annual Donna L.J.
-Murphy Award will be presented to Sofia Allen of Scott High School during the 2021 Virtual Mr. and Miss Kentucky Basketball Awards Ceremony on April 18th.
+The Eighth Annual Donna L.J.
+Murphy Award will be presented to Jaya McClure of Christian Academy of Louisville during the Kentucky Lions Eye Foundation’s 2022 Mr. and Miss Kentucky Basketball Awards Ceremony, being held in person on March 20th at the Lexington Griffin Gate Marriott Resort.

 Nominations were submitted from across the state for this prestigious award which honors a standout female senior basketball player who exemplifies the meaning of being a great student athlete.
-“The decision keeps getting harder every year.
-This year all of the nominees were very admirable but Sofia is a stand out player and person on and off the court and she definitely deserves to be recognized,” said Donna Murphy.
+“Each year I am blown away by the credentials and accomplishments of the ladies who are nominated and the decision is always very difficult.
+This year all of the nominees were very admirable but Jaya’s essay really resonated with me and demonstrates that she is a stand out person on and off the court and she definitely deserves to be recognized,” said Donna Murphy.

 Donna L.J.
 Murphy played basketball at Newport High School from 1972-76 and went on to become an All-American.
 During her senior year she was named Kentucky’s first Miss Basketball in 1976, averaging 35 points and 20 rebounds.
 She was awarded the Ted Sanford Award for being named the MVP of the 1975 Kentucky state tournament after she scored 67 points and grabbed 50 rebounds in two games.